PARTIAL BIRD LIST FOR SEYMOUR TOWNSHIP,

 Magnolia Warbler Dendroica magnolia Fauvette à tête cendrée

-Yellow-rumped Warbler Dendroica coronata Paruline à croupion jaune Myrtle warbler; fauvette à croupion jaune F
+Yellow-rumped Warbler Dendroica coronata Paruline à croupion jaune Myrtle warbler; fauvette à croupion jaune F M

-Northern parula Parula americana Fauvette parula Parula warbler F
+Northern Parula Parula americana Fauvette parula Parula warbler F

 Black-and-white Warbler Mniotilta varia Fauvette noire et blanche